Phoenix Assault Lawyer

 - The assailant knew that the victim was a teacher, doctor, teacher, judicial officer, law enforcer, or firefighter.

 Aggravated assault is a felony in Arizona, with the class depending on the circumstances around the offense.
 It is often charged as a Class 3 Felony, punishable with a minimum of 5 and a maximum of 15 years in prison.
-Charges are sometimes elevated to a Class 2 Felony, especially if the victim was under 15 years old or an officer of the law.
+Charges are sometimes elevated to Class 2 Felony, especially if the victim was under 15 years old or an officer of the law.
 Class 2 Felony Assault may be sentenced with a minimum of 7 and a maximum of 21 years in prison.

 On top of that, a felony conviction in Arizona can also result in up to $150,000 in fines, plus restitution (payment to the victim), mandatory probation, community service, and lost civil rights such as the right to vote and to bear arms.
+Prosecutors aggressively file Phoenix assault crimes in cases involving an aggravated assault.

 We will: